wendywc/Fintech545_projects/week3/README.md

     vals = np.real(vals)
     return vals,vecs
 ```

-Calculate the Pct explained for the eigen values
+Define the function to calculate the percent that the PCA explaines as the eigen value adds in

 ```python
 def pca_pct(vals):
     # Total eigen values